Philip Green & should gagging orders be banned?

 The stigma attached to people who have gone public with allegations of harassment

-Most of the time you don’t invite this type of behaviour in the first place, so the last thing you want is the stigma around for the rest of your life.
+You most likely didn’t invite this type of behaviour in the first place, so the last thing you want is the stigma around you for the rest of your life.

-What happens if you change your mind later and want to go public
+What happens if you change your mind later and want to go public?

-What if you decide after signing the agreement that you aren’t happy, or that you don’t feel better about the whole situation, and want people to know the reality and you talk about it?
+What if you decide after signing the agreement that you aren’t happy, or that you don’t feel better about the whole situation and want people to know the reality – and so you talk about it?

-You can’t just be cornered in a room by your employer and forced to sign one, you have to have your lawyer as a third signature, and to be informed of your rights by your lawyer at the time, before you take the money.
+You can’t just be cornered in a room by your employer and forced to sign one.
+You have to have your lawyer as a third signatory and be informed of your rights by your lawyer at the time, before you take the money.

-Your lawyer’s job is to let you know whether you are getting a good deal in terms of money, and if you are getting enough financial compensation for what has happened to you.
+Your lawyer’s job is to let you know whether you are getting a good deal in terms of money and if you are getting enough financial compensation for what has happened to you.